ARCAD-Software/iunit-vscode/docs/pages/iUnit/application-provider.md

 ![application-context](./../../media/update-skipper-application-settings-context.png)

-A new window opens to let you update the Skipper Application settings for Automation.
+**Step 3**  A new window opens to let you update the Skipper Application settings for Automation.

 ![application-context](./../../media/update-skipper-application-settings-window.png)

-**Step 3** Update the Skipper Application settings by clicking the Save icon on the **Enter** window.
+**Step 4**   Update the Skipper Application settings by clicking the Save Icon on the window **Enter**.

 ## Viewing Linked Versions in the Repository

-> **Note**
+> __Note__
-Once the Repository is linked to the Version, an extra node called 'Versions' appears in the tree view.
-This node contains all the linked versions.
-If a version has child versions, the Version Repository Node is displayed under the version node.
+> Once the Repository is linked to an application and initialized, an extra node labeled 'Versions' will appear in the tree view.
+This node will contain all the linked versions.
+If a version has child versions, the Version Repository Node will be displayed under the version node.

 ### Adding Version Repository Manually

-If the **Auto Version Repository Creation** setting is not selected in the Skipper application, or if a version has already been created in skipper, follow the subsequent steps to manually add a version repository in iunit.
+If the **Auto Version Repository Creation** setting is not selected in the Skipper application, or if a version has already been created in skipper, follow these steps to manually add a version repository in iunit:

-**Step 1** Click on the **Add Version** icon.
-A list of available version repositories is displayed.
+**Step 1** Click on the icon of **Add Version**.
+This will display a list of available version repositories.

  ![application-context](./../../media/add-version-repository.png)

-**Step 2** Select the version repository you want to add and click the **Add** button.
+**Step 2**   Select the version repository you want to add and click on the 'Add' button.

 ![application-context](./../../media/select-version-repository.png)

-**Step 3** The version repository is added to the repository.
+**Step 3**   The version repository will be added to the repository.

 ![application-context](./../../media/version-repository.png)

 ### Checkout Test Case in Version Repository

-Follow the subsequent steps to checkout a Test Case in the Version Repository.
+To checkout a Test Case in the Version Repository, follow these steps:

-**Step 1** Click the Test Case checkout icon given on the Test Cases Node.
+**Step 1**   Click on the Test Case checkout icon given on the Test Cases Node.

 ![application-context](./../../media/checkout-test-case.png)

-**Step 2** Choose the Test Case to checkout and click on the **Ok** button.
+**Step 2**   Choose Test Case to checkout and click on the 'Ok' button.

 ![application-context](./../../media/checkout-test-case-list.png)

 **Result**   The Test Case is successfully checked out in the Version Repository.

-> **Note**
+> __Note__
-To Successfully checkout a Test Case, the Test Case Object must be checked out in the Version Repository and compiled.
+> To Successfully checkout a Test Case, the Test Case Object must be checked out in the Version and compiled.